 L-1B supporting documents generally include:

-- Proof of the employment relationship between you and the petitioning employer
+- Proof of qualifying relationship between the U.S. and foreign employer

 Need assistance?

 NNU Immigration are specialist US immigration attorneys.
-From our central London base, we support employees and employers from across the globe with L-1 visa petitions, supporting with the eligibility requirements and providing guidance throughout the petitioining process, including interview preparation.
+We support employees and employers from across the globe with L-1 visa petitions, advising on the eligibility requirements and providing guidance throughout the petition process, including interview preparation.

 If you have a question about the L-1 visa application process or eligibility requirements, contact us.